 There is always something that can be cut from the budget if necessary to ensure loved ones are protected, but for many this wouldn’t even be needed.
 The cost of term life insurance is often overestimated.
 Millennials specifically overestimate the cost of life insurance by 213 percent!
 What this means is that for a term life insurance policy that costs $240 annually, most Millennials think that policy actually would cost $751.20 annually.
 That’s a huge difference.

 As I said earlier, I am a Millennial so it’s no surprise that I have a Facebook account.
 Every week I am shocked at how many of my peers are sharing links to fundraising websites asking people to donate money to a family they know who just lost a mother or father that had no life insurance policy.
 These grieving families are in such dire financial straits that they are turning to strangers for help.

-The families I see on these fundraising sites are always young.
+More often than not, the families I see on these fundraising sites are young.
 When you are young you think you have years left to live and you don’t need to worry about any kind of back-up plan.
 It’s this way of thinking that explains the pages upon pages upon pages of campaigns on the Funeral and Memorials page on GoFundMe.com.

 Photo credit to: London Scout

 Natasha is a content manager and editor for Quotacy.
 She has worked in the life insurance industry since 2010, and making life insurance easier to understand with her writing since 2014.
 When not at work, you can find her throwing a tennis ball for her pit bull mix, Emmett, or curled up on her couch watching Netflix.
 If it’s football season, the Packers game will be on.
 Connect with her on LinkedIn.